 - Make short notes, flowchart and diagram will preparing.
 These short notes will help in revision time.

-- Aspirants should guarantee that they are emphasizing on sustainability and economic dimensions also.
+- Aspirants should guarantee that they are emphasizing sustainability and economic dimensions also.

-- The essential part of UPSC IAS Exam preparation is solving the previous year UPSC Mains questions papers.
-For Animal husbandry & veterinary science also aspirants should go through the Previous year question paper to extract an idea about exam pattern, trends etc.
+- The essential part of UPSC IAS Exam preparation is solving the previous year’s UPSC Mains questions papers.
+Animal husbandry & veterinary science also aspirants should go through the Previous year question paper to extract an idea about exam patterns, trends, etc.

 This article titled “How to Prepare UPSC Geography Optional subject 2021 – Study Strategy – Suggested by Toppers ” gives the detailed information about the tips for the preparation of the UPSC 2021 exam for all optional papers.
 Additional information like Reference books for UPSC Mains, IAS Previous question papers are also given above.
 Students should follow those tips and prepare well for the exam and download the links for more information about UPSC.